European Traveler

 Paris-Gare du Nord (North Station) is used by several high-speed long-distance trains including Eurostar from London and TGV Thalys trains from Northern France, Brussels, Amsterdam, and Cologne (Köln).
 From Gare du Nord, many train passengers have to transfer to different Parisian stations in order to continue their journeys to the rest of France or other parts of Paris itself.

 Fortunately, Paris-Gare du Nord has good Metro and RER train connections to other parts of Paris.
-Transfers to Paris-Gare de l’Est and Gare de Lyon is fairly simple but allow at least 60 minutes or more (plus check in time if using the Eurostar) between train arrival and departure times.
+Transfers to Paris-Gare de l’Est and Gare de Lyon are fairly simple but allow at least 60 minutes or more (plus check-in time if using the Eurostar) between train arrival and departure times.

 Easy Transfers from Paris-Gare du Nord to Gare de l’Est Station

-Transfer passengers unfamiliar with the stations should allow at least 45 minutes between arrival and departure of trains between these two stations.
-Also keep in mind the extra check-in times required for Eurostar passengers.
+Transfer passengers unfamiliar with the stations should allow at least 45 minutes between the arrival and departure of trains between these two stations.
+Also, keep in mind the extra check-in times required for Eurostar passengers.

 Easy Transfers from Gare du Nord to Paris-Gare de Lyon Station